nasese/Nasese_Software/README.md

 # Software
-The Nasese software with all necessary files
+The Nasese(Neurocognitive Assessment Software for Enrichment Sensorimotor Environments) software with all necessary files